 Our Mission

-The Oala Psychology Center is a private psychotherapy clinic founded by Dr. Monica Oala, psychologist, and director.
+The Oala Psychology Center is a private psychotherapy clinic founded by Dr. Monica Oala, Ph.D., licensed psychologist.
 The Center’s mission is to provide leading-edge psychotherapy services to individuals, couples and families struggling with a diverse array of life difficulties and emotional distress.
-The center also offers clinical supervision to both novice and seasoned psychologists.
+The center also offers clinical supervision to both novice and experienced psychologists.
 Trauma-informed and certified interventions are available to both clients in therapy and clinicians in supervision.
 Therefore, our specialties include Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).
-Situated in the heart of the city of Pointe Claire, Quebec, the Oala Psychology Center welcomes clients in a warm, nonjudgmental and confidential setting.
-Both in-office and online appointments are made available to clients upon their request.
+The Oala Psychology Center welcomes clients in a warm, nonjudgmental and confidential online setting.
 Its vision is to help people transform their personal upheavals into life-enhancing opportunities from the inside out.
 Hence, its mandate is to provide high-quality mental health services and clinical supervision available in English, French, and Romanian.
 The Oala Psychology Center has a strong commitment toward diversity, equity, and inclusion.
 We strive to hold appropriate space for the exploration of every client’s lived experience so that they may find solace and healing.

 Our Team